Current group members

 ordered alphabetically by last name

-Keith Bettinger, MS (2010-current): As the Infrastructure Manager at SCGPM, Keith is responsible for the user experience on our genetics cluster, where he designs and implements technical solutions related to data privacy, data commons, and support of various tools and technologies.
+2010-current: As the Infrastructure Manager at SCGPM, Keith is responsible for the user experience on our genetics cluster, where he designs and implements technical solutions related to data privacy, data commons, and the support of various tools and technologies.

-Paul Billing-Ross, MS (2015-current): Paul is an SCGPM software developer who is passionate about building the roads and bridges of genomics research.
+2015-current: Paul is an SCGPM software developer who is passionate about building the roads and bridges of genomics research.
 He broke into computational biology studying models of molecular evolution under Dr. Sudhir Kumar at Arizona State University and then transitioned to studying mitochondrial genetics as an NSF Graduate Research Fellow at Cornell University.
-At SCGPM, he migrated Stanford sequencing pipeline on DNAnexus, and is now using cloud technologies to open and streamline the process of biomedical innovation for our collaborator VA Palo Alto Health Care System.
+At SCGPM, he migrated the Stanford sequencing pipeline on DNAnexus, and is now using cloud technologies to open and streamline the process of biomedical innovation for our collaborator, the VA Palo Alto Health Care Center.